-Music tuition is not offered to boys who do not wish to give assistance to Grey Bands / Orchestras.
+Music tuition is not offered to boys who do not wish to participate in Grey Bands / Orchestras.

 An instrument hire fee applies.

 Grey has five music teachers who offer tuition on Brass instruments, Woodwind instruments, Percussion, Strings, and Piano.
-Due to time and facility constraints there is not always a vacancy for a music subject percussionist each year.
+There are some part-time teachers as well.
+There is not always a vacancy for a music subject percussionist each year.
 Students who show the ability to handle the extra workload associated with learning a second instrument may be allowed by the Director of Music to do so, subject to available teaching time.
-In order to extend the opportunity of participating in band to pianists, most of them learn another instrument, although some only begin their second instrument in grade 9.
+In order to extend the opportunity of participating in band to pianists, most of them learn another instrument, usually percussion.

 Although the list of instruments taught at Grey is vast, there are some we do not offer eg: Guitar, Organ.
 This does not prevent some students from taking subject music as parents may employ the services of a private teacher, who will be guided as necessary by our department re practical requirements.
 It is even possible for the teacher to give lessons on the school premises if desired.
 We are able to offer advice when seeking a suitable teacher.